GinoVillalpando/mentoring-notes/README.md

             Synchronous: one at a time. so again just meaning one line of code being executed at a time. asynchronous essentially means it is executing many lines of code from other different sources within 1 line of code.
 Since JavaScript is single threaded we use asynchronous calls to exectue many things at once

+## May 8th - 28th

+    Helped teams Date-Night, soldier-care-package and COVID teams with frontend features within React. assisted Date-Night with posting favorite and some display: flex styling with the favorite cards.
+Assisted soldier-care-package with displaying requested items on the home page and linking the profile data with those cards.
+Also assisted with displaying the items for the request and the links of those items.
+Assisted COVID with their search to search businesses with current standards regarding COVID.